vinaya-class/vinaya-class.github.io/src/14-arguments-1.md

 ## Pc 12, Evasive reply

-A bhikkhu wants to hide his offences when being formally questioned, by responding evasively.
+A bhikkhu wants to hide his offenses when being formally questioned, by responding evasively.
 He might try changing the topic, keep asking questions, or making unrelated statements.